OriolGraCar/IndeLLM/Analysis/README.md

 ### siamese_m4_(alldata/test/train/val).csv:
 * Scores from all replicates and mean from Siamese Model 4 for all ids (matching the ids in Data/Indels.csv).
 We have split the id into test, train and validation datasets.

+### holout.csv 1695 indels curated from ProteinGym
+* reference: The protein or transcript ID
+* indel_type: insertion or deletion
+* Classification: Benign or Pathogenic
+* Label: Binary label of classification, 1 is Pathogenic and 0 is Benign
+* Subset: ProteinGym split by ClinVar or GnomAD
+* wt_seq: wildtype sequence (cut if the native sequence is longer than 1022 amino acid)
+* mut_seq: mutated sequence (cut if the native sequence is longer than 1022 amino acid)
+* chromosome: the chromosome location of the translating gene